 - Medieval and the renaissance

 - Industrializing society

 - Worked to death, the end of women.

 Even till the very last moment, women are used for their nurturing role, expected to provide comfort and sustenance to all those which they look after.
 This never alters, women working ‘twenty-four seven’ until they die.

 Form and Structure

-One technique that Duffy uses in writing Work is asyndeton.
-By combining many different tasks through asyndeton, Duffy creates the sense that the woman of the poem has a never-ending list of tasks to complete.
+One technique that Duffy uses in writing ‘Work’ is the asyndeton.
+By combining many different tasks through asyndeton, Duffy creates the sense that the woman in the poem has a never-ending list of tasks to complete.
 One thing comes swiftly after another, leading the woman to work forever, right up until death during the final stanza.
 Even then, while ‘in a grave, worked, to the bone’, she continues to work, as shown by Duffy’s use of asyndetic listing.

 To feed one, she worked from home.